Minestom/Minestom/.github/README.md

 ## Advantages
 * Remove the overhead of vanilla features
 * Multi-threaded
-* Instance system which is much more scalable than worlds
+* Instance system (Collections of blocks and entities) which is much more scalable than worlds
 * Open-source
 * Modern API
-* No more disgusting NMS
+* No more legacy NMS

 ## Disadvantages
 * Does not work with Bukkit/Forge/Sponge plugins or mods
 * Does not work with older clients (using a proxy with ViaBackwards is possible)
 * Bad for those who want a vanilla experience
 * Longer to develop something playable
-* Multi-threaded environments are prone to complications
+* Multi-threaded environments need extra consideration

 # API
 Even if we do not include anything by default in the game, we simplify the way you add them, here is a preview.

 ## Instances
 It is our major concept, worlds are great for survival with friends, but when it scales up it can become unmanageable.
 The best examples can be found in Skyblock or minigames, not being able to separate each part properly and being forced to save everything in files, not to say the overhead caused by unnecessary data contained in them.
-Instances are a lightweight solution to it, being able to have every chunk in memory only, copying and sending it to another player in no time, making your serializer and much more...
+Instances are a lightweight solution to it, being able to have every chunk in memory only, copying and sending it to another player in no time, with custom serialization and much more...

-Being able to create instances directly on the go is a must-have, according to us it can push many more projects forward.
+Being able to create instances directly on the go is a must-have, we believe it can push many more projects forward.

 Instances also come with performance benefits, unlike some others which will be fully single-threaded or maybe using one thread per world we are using a set number of threads (pool) to manage all chunks independently from instances, meaning using more CPU power.

 ## Blocks
 Minestom by default does not know what is a chest, you will have to tell him that it opens an inventory.
-Every "special blocks" (which aren't only visual) have to be registered, then they can be placed anywhere simply.
+Every "special blocks" (which aren't only visual) need a specialized handler.
+After applying this handler, you have a block that can be placed anywhere simply.
 However, all blocks are visually there, they just won't have interaction by default.

 ## Entities
-The terms "passive" or "aggressive" monsters do not exist, nobody forbid you from making a flying chicken rushing into any players coming too close, doing so with NMS is a real mess because of obfuscation and the large inheritance.
+The terms "passive" or "aggressive" monsters do not exist, nobody stops you from making a flying chicken rushing into any players coming too close, doing so with NMS is a real mess because of obfuscation and the large inheritance.

 ## Inventories
-It is a field where Minecraft evolved a lot, inventories are now used a lot as client<->server interface with clickable items and callback, we support it natively without the need of programming your solution.
+It is a field where Minecraft evolved a lot, inventories are now used a lot as client<->server interface with clickable items and callback, we support these interactions natively without the need of programming your solution.

 ## Commands
 Commands are the simplest way of communication between clients and server.
-Since 1.13 Minecraft has incorporated a new library denominated "Brigadier", we then integrated an API meant to use the full potential of args types.
+Since 1.13 Minecraft has incorporated a new library denominated "Brigadier", we then integrated an API designed to use the full potential of args types.

 # Credits
 * The [contributors](https://github.com/Minestom/Minestom/graphs/contributors) of the project